ModernMLCourse/Assignment_4/README.md

    2) Understand the role of gradient descent.
    3) Learn a little bit about the types of gradient descent algorithms like SGD and Adam.
    4) Complete the provided class template "algo_train.py"
-4) Develop main project script to combine scriptss and get your network trained
+4) Develop main project script to combine scriptss and get your network trained.
+Use the provided script "main.py" to do so.

 # CIFAR-10 Raw Data Structure